logo

 • Breaking trust – If one partner does something that is considered “shady” or illegal, particularly behind the other partner’s back, this is a very quick route to a business partnership dispute.
 For example, one partner may not disclose some of the profits they have made to the other partner, this is known as “secret profits”.

-• A failing business – Another very common reason for partnership disputes to arise.
+• A failing business – Another very common reason for a partnership dispute to arise.
 If a business is failing, one of the partners may try to shun their responsibility or run away from debts that are payable by the company.

 Outlined above are some of the more commonplace reasons for business partnership disputes, although they can happen for several other reasons, depending on the individual circumstances.
-If you and your partner are in the midst of a partnership dispute, seek legal advice.
+If you and your partner are in the midst of a partnership dispute, seek legal advice from specialist lawyers.
 The earlier you take action, the more likely it is that you will be able to come to an amicable resolution.
 Don’t let it build up into something that it doesn’t have to be.

 What happens if one partner dies or goes bankrupt?